Gå till huvudinnehållet

 Reseach data which has been deposited or opened can be found in the repositories where they have been made available.
 Datasets can also be found in search services which harvest information from several repositories.

-• OpenAIRE: Explore - more than a million datasets, in all fields of science, of which more than 300 000 are open access datasets (harvests from FigShare, Zenodo and many more)
+• OpenAIRE: Explore - several millions of datasets, in all fields of science, many of which are open access datasets (harvests from FigShare, Zenodo and many more)

-• Etsin - descriptions (metadata) of more than 10 000 Finnish datasets from all fields of science.
+• Etsin - nearly 6000 Finnish datasets and and descriptions (metadata) of more than 10 000 Finnish datasets from all fields of science.
 Metadata from, amongst others, the Language Bank of Finland, the Finnish Social Science Data Archive and the Finnish Environmental Institute are harvested into Etsin.

-• Aila - the data catalogue of the Finnish Social Science Data Archive (FSD) includes more than 1500 datasets which are openly available or can be downloaded for research purposes or studies (login required)
+• Aila - the data catalogue of the Finnish Social Science Data Archive (FSD) includes approximately 2 000 datasets which are openly available or can be downloaded for research purposes or studies (login required)

 • Avoindata.fi - Finnish national portal for open data.
 Avoindata.fi is a service for publishing and utilizing open data, and contains data mainly from the public sector.
 The service is maintained by Digital and Population Data Services Agency.